7ep/demo/docs/BDD.md

 For the following sections on API and UI, I have to admit, there's a strong pressure to be less disciplined with the TDD approach and jump ahead.
 For example, there will usually be similar parts (as exists in Demo), which we can just copy and paste, thereby skipping past the (admittedly sometimes tedious) baby steps forward we've shown up until now.
 I'm not saying that you are doing wrong when you give in to this pressure.
 In fact I myself do it regularly - when I see a shortcut forward, I often cannot help but take it.
 However, for two reasons I want to show this more incremental approach:

-    a) For pedagogical reasons, so you can see how TDD can look at API or UI levels
+1. For pedagogical reasons, so you can see how TDD can look at API or UI levels
-    b) Despite the above, it really is a bit better to avoid the shortcut and be disciplined, if you can manage it.
+2. Despite the above, it really is a bit better to avoid the shortcut and be disciplined, if you can manage it.

 For example, I wanted to rearrange the directories and rename some things in Demo.
 Unable to hold myself back, I just made all the changes at once, first, without running tests - I made a new directory, put many directories in it, renamed several of them, renamed several of the Gradle scripts, and then ran my tests.

-Everything failed.
+*Everything failed*

 I tried for hours to get everything working, and I did make a lot of headway, but ran into a bunch of unexpected dead ends and built up a lot of technical debt in my hurry.
 At the end I found myself so much painted into a corner that I just reset everything back to how it was and started again.
 It turns out that the old adage, "haste makes waste", is certainly in effect in programming.